JuanTorres29/colombia-dengue-forecasting-tft/README.md

 repository under `data/final_dataset_sample.csv` to ensure the pipeline can be executed quickly end-to-end.

-To run the full experiment, download the dataset from Kaggle and replace `data/final_dataset_sample.csv` with `data/final_dataset.csv`, then update `DATA_PATH` at the top of the notebook.
+The notebook is configured to use the sample by default, so it runs end-to-end after a fresh clone.
+To reproduce the full experiment, download `final_dataset.csv` from the Kaggle link above, place it under `data/`, and change the `DATA_PATH` line at the top of the pipeline cell from `final_dataset_sample.csv` to `final_dataset.csv`.

 ### Required columns of the input CSV